kyverno/website/content/en/policies/best-practices/add_ns_quota.md

 metadata:
   name: add-ns-quota
   annotations:
+    policies.kyverno.io/title: Add Quota
-    policies.kyverno.io/category: Workload Isolation
+    policies.kyverno.io/category: Multi-Tenancy
+    policies.kyverno.io/description: >-
-    policies.kyverno.io/description: To limit the number of objects, as well as the total amount of compute that may be consumed by a single namespace, create a default resource quota for each namespace.
+      To limit the number of objects, as well as the total amount of compute that may be consumed by a single namespace, create a default resource quota for each namespace.
 spec:
   rules:
   - name: generate-resourcequota